petrelharp/pyslim/docs/tutorial.md

 ```

 Here, ``alive_indivs`` is a vector of *individual* IDs,
-so one way to take a sample of living individuals
+so one way to take a random sample of living individuals
 and write their SNPs to a VCF is:

 ```{code-cell}